File Systems

 Most home directories reside on fast (NVMe) storage.
 Some, however, may reside on slower (spinning disk) storage.

 The 200 GiB home directory is ample space for a work environment on the system for most users.
 If you think that it is not sufficient to accommodate your work environment on the Umbrella Cluster, you can request extra storage space (project space).
 Think of your home directory as the basis for arranging the work environment for your current computational project on the Umbrella Cluster.
-Note, however, that home directories are not intended for long term storage of large data sets.
-For this purpose, the TU/e Supercomputing Center recommends using other (external) storages, such as the TU/e NetApp or SURF Research Drive.
-Please consult the Storage Finder, your local hub, or your Research IT representative for available options to store your data for long term!

 The scratch file systems are intended as fast temporary storage that can be used while running a job, and can be accessed by all users with a valid account on the system.
 There are several different types of scratch available on the Umbrella Cluster, as listed in the table above.
 Below, we describe them in detail, including any active quota and backup policies.